Bluechai03/google-homepage/README.md

+#Overview
 Hello!
-This is a small project I'll be developing for The Odin Project.
-The goal is to recreate the Google Homepage.
+This is a small project developed for The Odin Project.
+The goal was to recreate the Google Homepage.
-What I've implemented:

-- HTML
-- CSS
+This project was made using HTML and SASS, I wanted to practice my SASS skills so I used that instead of CSS.